Rodantny/wpushuttle_beta/README.md

 # WPUNJ Shuttle Bus Tracker

 ![Wheres the Shuttle?](http://hexadecimalconverter.com/images/shuttlelogo.png)
+THIS IS THE ORIGINAL VERSION OF THIS APPLICATION.
+BUILT PURELY IN DJANGO.
 Web application that allows William Paterson students track the current location of all four campus shuttle buses.